National consortium

 Is your institution interested in joining CLARIN-CH?
 Do not hesitate to contact us for further information on the procedure, as well as benefits and obligations of becoming a member.

-Starting in 2025, it will be possible to become associated member of CLARIN-CH, giving smaller institutions the opportunity to get involved as well.
+Since 2025 it is possible to become associated member of CLARIN-CH, giving smaller institutions the opportunity to get involved.

 CLARIN-CH members gain access to a comprehensive digital infrastructure for language resources, including corpora, tools, web services, and knowledge centers, along with opportunities for collaboration in joint national and European projects.
 Full members receive additional benefits like voting rights (i.e. the ability to participate in strategy and policy development) and vouchers or reduced prices for LiRI services.